Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 helpfulness

-the ability to draw people along
+ability to attract people

 energy